Photo credit: Magsman Media

 What do you mean by youth and/or youth led?

-We support initiatives from those who are aged between 18 and 35.
-At least 70% of the membership of your group should be made up of young people, and those responsible for making decisions in the group should also be between 18-35 years old.
+We support initiatives from those who are between 18 and 35 years of age.
+The majority of the membership of your group should be made up of people within that range, including those responsible for making decisions in the group.

 Do applications need to be in English?
 Can I submit my application in other languages?